-Your set has three serial numbers: 1 an engine number stamped on the block, 2 a generator plate, and 3 a generator set plate.
+Your set has three serial numbers: 1 an engine number stamped on a plate attached to the valve cover, 2 a generator end serial number, and 3 a generator set serial number.

-Use the serial number on the generator set plate when ordering parts or in correspondence.
-The generator set plate is found on the service side of the generator and resembles the drawing in Figure 1.
+NOTE: Always use the generator set serial number when ordering parts or in correspondence.
+The generator set serial number plate is found on the service side of the generator and resembles the drawing in Figure 1.